Connect with us

 8. Land Control Board Clearance

-The LCB is a forum that comprises area elders and county commissioners and its duty is to ensure that land transactions are conducted in a transparent manner – e.g. stopping a husband from selling family land without the wife’s consent.
+The LCB is a forum that comprises area elders and county commissioners and it must ensure that land transactions are conducted in a transparent manner – e.g. stopping a husband from selling family land without the wife’s consent.
 This costs Sh1,000.

 RELATED: Guide to Buying Land in Kenya as a Foreigner